seominjoon/piqa/README.md

 - Webpage with leaderboard and submission guideline are coming soon.
 For now, please consider reproducing the baseline models and running the official evaluation routine (below) to become familiar with the challenge format.
 - Much of the work and code is heavily influenced by our former [project][mipsqa] at Google AI.
 - For paper-related inquiries, please contact [Minjoon Seo][minjoon] ([@seominjoon][minjoon-github]).
-- For code-related inquiries, please create a new issue or contact one of contributors.
+- For code-related inquiries, please create a new issue or contact the admins (@seominjoon, @jhyuklee).
 - For citation, please use:
  ```
 @inproceedings{seo2018phrase,